catppuccin/spyder/README.md

 ## Usage

-1. With Spyder closed, open `~/.spyder-py3/spyder.ini`.
+1. With Spyder closed, open:
+- Windows, macOS: `~/.spyder-py3/config/spyder.ini`
+- Linux: `~/.config/spyder-py3/config/spyder.ini`

 2. Scroll to the `[appearance]` section, and add your preferred theme(s) to the `names` option:

     ```ini